jaz303/dotfiles/etc/nvim/README.md

   - M-0 should jump to Neotree (and open it if not visible)
   - maybe a command
+  - M-= should resize all content windows to equal width
   - Does Neotree open-in-split need an auto-focus option?
   - Ability to cycle Neotree through files/docsyms/git/buffers (or maybe distinct command for each?)